vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 4. **Establish digital identity**: Your public PGP key serves as a unique digital signature tied to your identity.
 As more people verify and associate your key with you, it becomes increasingly difficult for impersonators to send fake emails in your name.
 As I explained in my [earlier blog](https://vand3rlinden.com/post/s-mime-enhancing-email-security/#smime-vs-outbound-email-authentication) on S/MIME, particularly in the context of outbound email authentication, consistently signing your messages helps establish trust.
 If a message suddenly lacks your usual signature, the recipient may see it as a red flag and choose to ignore it, even if it passes outbound authentication for the sending domain.

 ## Setting up secure email communication with OpenPGP
 OpenPGP is the most widely used standard for email encryption.
 There are [many tools](https://www.openpgp.org/software/) and user-friendly applications that support it, such as [GPG Suite](https://gpgtools.org/) and various email plugins.
-In this blog, we’ll use the command-line tool [GnuPG (GNU Privacy Guard)](https://www.gnupg.org/), commonly known as GPG, which is the most widely used utility for generating and managing PGP keys.
+In this blog, we will use the command-line tool [GnuPG (GNU Privacy Guard)](https://www.gnupg.org/), commonly known as GPG, which is the most widely used utility for generating and managing PGP keys.

 **Let's begin**:

+> **Note**: The steps below uses **PGP/Inline**, which encrypts and signs only the plain-text body.
+This is to help you get familiar with GnuPG.
+There are easier ways to use PGP, which you will read about later in this post.
+But first, let’s cover the basics!

 ### 1. Install GnuPG (GNU Privacy Guard) using your package manager
 - **Linux (Debian based):** `sudo apt-get install gnupg`